Short story by Michael Botur

 You lay photocopied wordfinds in front of both dudes.
 Only the smaller boy attempts to complete the work.
 He’s grateful, engaged, willing to learn.

-The older one, Nebeyat, just stares at his music videos with his sunglasses on, sitting in that king-pose, muttering dark threats.
+The older one, Nebeyat, just stares at his music videos with his sunglasses on, sitting in that king-pose, muttering criticisms.
 He’s not like his little cousin.
 He’s not like anyone.

 You can’t stab people directly in their faces, but you think about it a lot.
 You don’t start the day angry, it’s just that people irritate you and the only tool you have is a crafty brain.
 Uber drivers, students in your ANTH309 tutorials, old neighbours peering over the fence as you use your samurai sword on a dummy swinging from a tree in your back yard.
 Irritating homeless people at the bus stop.
 Neighbours having noisy parties you aren’t invited to.
 People on Reddit who disagree with you.
 It’s hard to contain the rage.